Rhondda Tunnel: Rhondda Tunnel Society

 In May 2018, the tunnel was opened up so that surveys could take place.
 Balfour Beatty declared that 95% of the tunnel is in as good a condition as when it opened, and the tunnel could potentially be reopened.
-Highways England is responsible for the tunnel and is unwilling to reopen it but is willing to transfer ownership to the Welsh government or local authorities.
+National Highways is responsible for the tunnel and is unwilling to reopen it but is willing to transfer ownership to the Welsh government or local authorities.
 Rhondda Cynon Taf Council announced in July 2018 that it was working with Neath Port Talbot and Merthyr Tydfil Councils to secure the reopening of the tunnel.

 The UK government transport secretary, Grant Shapps announced in December 2021 that he would be happy to hand over ownership and control of the tunnel to the local council, Welsh government or a local group.

+In January 2026 a planning application from the Society was approved by Rhondda Cynon Taf (RCT) Council for the excavation of land to expose the Blaencwm portal of the Rhondda Tunnel.
+The Society has said the proposals are considered to mark the first steps in the long-term strategic objective of unlocking the Rhondda Tunnel to allow for pedestrian and cycle access between the Rhondda and Upper Afan Valley.

 If the project is successful, it will become the longest cycle tunnel in Europe and the second longest in the world after the 4,000 m Snoqualmie Tunnel in Washington state.